scope-demo/scope-ios-actions-starter/README.md

 The project doesn't have any reference to Scope in its code or dependencies.
 The github Action configures Scope and run your tests without changes to your code/project.

-It uses carthage to link with Alamofire for networking stuff.
+It uses carthage to link with Alamofire for networking and show networking automatic instrumentation.

 All the work is done by adding the `Scope for Swift` step in the GitHub workflow